History of Białystok: Polish independence

 All were led to the Lubczyński confectionery, where a meal was organized.
 In the morning, infantry entered the city of Białystok under the command of Stefan Pasławski who a few years later he was the voivode of Białystok.
 Uhlans appeared, commanded by Colonel Stanisław Dziewulski.
 An official ceremony was prepared for Thursday and Friday takeover of Białystok from German hands.
 The official transfer of power and main celebrations took place on Saturday, 22 February 1919: On the day of welcoming Polish troops, it was freezing rain, which made horses slide on the pavement.
 The soldiers successfully reached the Market Square.
 The official welcome of the Polish Army began with a field mass celebrated by Father Lucjan Chalecki.
 The altar was set in front of the gate of the Białystok Cathedral.
 After its completion interim president Józef Karol Puchalski welcomed everyone and passed on symbolic bread and salt to colonel Stanisław Dziewulski.
-Then Captain Delhaes spoke on behalf of the German garrison, who gave power to the Poles.
-The ceremony on the market ended with a festive parade.
+Captain Delhaes then spoke on behalf of the former commander of the German garrison.
+He said that, as a liaison officer, I have the honor of handing over control of the city of Białystok to the Polish authorities on behalf of the German military command.
+"I express my joy that the takeover of power is taking place peacefully, without bloodshed, and I wish you every success in the future" The ceremony on the market ended with a festive parade.
 In the evening, the audience watched the theater "Revenge" of Alexander Fredro.
 The show was prepared by team of the Torch Society, led by Zygmunt Różycki.
 After the performance, Rena Ruszczewska (at the time 18 years old) recited a poem specially prepared for the ceremony.
+The ceremony in the market square concluded with a parade.
+In the evening, at the Palace Theatre, a packed audience watched Fredro's "Zemsta" with emotion.
 The city became part of the reborn Poland as the capital of Białystok Voivodeship.

 The image of the newly established capital of the voivodeship was far from a big city.
 After more than a hundred years of partitions, Białystok transformed from a small town developing in the shadow of an elegant magnate residence into a chaotic regional city.
 The city center, on the threshold of independence, however, appeared to be a provincial, neglected, dirty city, dominated by ubiquitous factory buildings, with a chaotic network of streets, bumpy roads and smelly alleys.
 Such a picture also emerges from the city plans of the time as they show how much the 19th-century transformations blurred the old baroque spatial composition, and the Branicki Palace lost its original integrity with the urban context.
 The city center in Białystok at the onset of the 20th century was a mixture of heterogeneous, diversified, of various scale and character, mostly wooden.
 Distinguished eclectic tenement houses, were embedded along the main streets during the construction rush of the last decade of the 19th century, often in Białystok bricklaying school (Białostocka szkoła muratorska).